rss logo

 group of computers with two wifi

-Export Wi-Fi profile to a xml file
+Export Wi-Fi profile to xml file

-• From a Windows computer, connect manually to the new wireless network («STD_ROCKS_NEW» in the diagram above).
+• From a Windows computer, manually connect to the new wireless network: «STD_ROCKS_NEW»:

 Available Wi-Fi on a windows machine